Parent Coordination is a way to problem solve in a cost-effective manner.

 How should parents prepare for meetings?

-Prior to each meeting, the Parent Coordinator will ask parents to submit an agenda via email, so each parent is aware of the issues that will be discussed and has time to prepare for the session.
+Before each meeting, the Parent Coordinator will ask parents to submit an agenda via email, so each parent is aware of the issues that will be discussed and has time to prepare for the session.

 How do we start the Parent Coordination process?